aaronland/go-artisanal-integers/README.md

 6
 ```

-The SummitDB engine tries to handle `TRY` messages automagically so really it looks like this:
+The SummitDB engine attempts to handle `TRY` messages automagically so really it looks like this:

 ```
 /bin/int -engine summitdb -dsn 'redis://localhost:7482'